kevindew/donnakevin.wedding/README.md

 [Kevin Dew](https://github.com/kevindew) which took place on the 29th October 2021 (after a couple of pandemic setbacks).

+The website is now in an archive state with the dynamic functionality (provided by AWS Lambda functions) removed - this was because they were quite the target of spam bots.
+At some point we'll free the domain up for future Donna's and Kevin's to use for a marriage and move to hosting on GitHub pages.

 ## Running locally

 Before running you'll need to have [nvm](https://github.com/nvm-sh/nvm)